ibm-cloud-docs/vsrx/vsrx-iam.md

 | Writer              | Description            |
 | Manager             | Description            |
 {: row-headers}
 {: caption="Table 2.
-IAM service access role descriptions" caption-side="top"}
+IAM service access role descriptions" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column is the service access role.
 The second column is a description of the actions in the service that the service access role permits."}

 For information about the steps to assign IAM access, see [Managing access to resources](/docs/account?topic=account-assign-access-resources).